 Isn’t this fascinating?
 Stay with me; there’s more!

 Jesus immediately follows this parable with the Parable of the Talents.
 Herein He addresses rewards given at the Bema seat of Christ (addressed also in Romans 14:10 and 1 Cor.
-3:10-15) to all those who will be raptured/resurrected at the last trumpet.
+3:10-15) to all those who will be raptured/resurrected.
 Note that the worthless servant who actually did not have a saving relationship with the Lord is thrown… outside, into the darkness, where there will be weeping and gnashing of teeth (v.
 30).
 This means that he must suffer the great tribulation with all others alive at the time who have not come into covenant with Christ before the rapture – the same fate as the wicked servant addressed earlier in Matt.
 24:45-51 to whom Jesus assigns a place with the hypocrites.

 Praise God, He repeatedly admonishes people to be ready, and He will bring a great multitude to repentance from every nation during the great tribulation (see Rev. 7:9, 14)!
 This multitude of tribulation saints will be those who did not choose to suffer death to self by the time He comes for His Bride.
 Oh, I praise God for His forebearance and His persistence in calling mankind to Him, and ask that you join me in praying for those who have not yet received Christ as you read this.
 May the harvest be great, indeed!

 One last point regarding the imminency of Christ coming for His Bride before we move on.
-Note that Paul wrote as if he would be alive at the time the Church would be seized up by writing we who are still alive and are left will be caught up… (1 Thess.
+Note that Paul wrote as if he would be alive at the time Christ’s overcomers would be seized up by writing we who are still alive and are left will be caught up… (1 Thess.
 4:17) instead of “those who are still alive.”
 Peter’s and John’s writings reflect they both had a similar expectancy of our Lord’s imminent deliverance of His Bride, even though Jesus had subtly prophesied that Peter would die by crucifixion (John 21:18-19).
 (Although God led John to eventually understand this prophecy, I suggest that it was most likely upon hearing that Peter had been crucified in Nero’s regime.
 The exact date the Gospel of John was written is not known for certain.)

 <>< <>< <><